oktadev/okta-blog/_source/_posts/2022-09-15-kafka-microservices.md

 2022-09-05 18:08:31.546  INFO 1 --- [container-0-C-1] c.o.d.alert.service.AlertConsumer        : Got message from kafka stream: Candle Shop CLOSED
 ```

-If you see a `MailAuthenticationException` in the `alert` microservices log, when attempting to send the notification, it might be your Gmail security configuration.
+If you see a `MailAuthenticationException` in the `alert` microservices log when attempting to send the notification, it might be your Gmail security configuration.

 ```text
 alert-app_1           | org.springframework.mail.MailAuthenticationException: Authentication failed; nested exception is javax.mail.AuthenticationFailedException: 535-5.7.8 Username and Password not accepted.
 Learn more at